ivop/atari8080/README.md

 ponderings and comments on how to efficiently implement it in assembly.
 It also mimics the 16kB extended memory banking of the Atari 130XE.

-The second version is the actual 6502 implementation.
-Currently it runs on the Atari 130XE and has a minimal BIOS implementation to run just enough of CP/M BDOS to output diagnostic messages to the screen.
-Future plans are to run it on top of CP/M-65 that will take care of all BIOS and BDOS functionality.

 The C version has a complete BIOS (minus list, reader and punch) implementation that is capable of running vanilla CP/M 2.2.
 Terminal handling is done in raw mode, so control characters work like expected.
 Ctrl-X exits the emulator.

-The emulated disk is an IBM 3740 but without sector skew.
-Eventually it'll run off an Atari drive or a simulated peripheral (SIO2SD, SIDE).
+The 6502 version comes in two flavors.
+One runs one of the four test suites on the Atari OS and has a minimal BIOS, just enough to output messages to CONOUT.

+The second version is an overlay that is meant to be run on top of CP/M-65.
+It translates all 8080 BIOS calls to their CP/M-65 equivalents.
+BDOS and CCP run "natively" on the 8080 emulation.
+The overlay loader is at https://github.com/ivop/cpm65/tree/8080ovl.

 #### Assemble from source